Newton Fund opportunities (various)

 GCRF Research Councils calls (various)

-Link to all open GCRF calls led by one or more of the UK's Research Councils (AHRC, BBSRC, EPSRC, ESRC, MRC, NERC, STFC)
+Link to all open GCRF calls led by one or more of the UK's Research Councils (AHRC, BBSRC, EPSRC, ESRC, MRC, NERC, STFC) or RCUK.

 Collaborative Awards in Science